Saturday, February 22, 2020

 There will be water for runners at the start/finish and at one spot along each course.

 We run in all weather conditions and, based on past race experiences, have found it can be done!
 This race will be professionally timed using computer chips.
-The event culminates with an awards ceremony recognizing the fastest runners.
-Carved wooden award medals are presented to first, second and third top male and female finishers in each race, as well as top finishers in age categories including youth.
+The event culminates with an awards ceremony recognizing the fastest runners in their age categories.
 Refreshments and high quality race apparel are provided for preregistered runners.

 The first Cold Feat 10K was held in 2010 and a great time was had by all (despite the nearly two-feet of snow accumulation from several previous storms, and frigid temperature).
 A group of more than 100 hardy runners endured to cross the finish line.
 Subsequent races have taken place in all kinds or weather, and we continue to have loads of fun.